 Looks like my mind has been made up for me.
 I guess I won’t say anything.
 Man, her backpack is pretty cool, though.
 You know, you could just convince yourself to say something.
 It wouldn’t even be hard.
 All you have to do is just tell yourself “Yes, I’ll do it.”
 Oh well, your mind has made itself up.

-Then, just as if to prove me wrong, I felt my gut float up to my chest, and sit next to my heart, lying atop my lungs.
+I felt my gut float up to my chest, and sit next to my heart, lying atop my lungs.

 Oh?
 Does this mean I actually have a choice?
 Then I’ll take it!
 That’s right, just before I get off for my stop, I’ll compliment her.
 It’s not even that bad, it’s not even that hard.